jbhelf/Covid19-Socio-Political-Analysis/Covid-19 Analysis/README.md

 # Covid-19 Response: Socio-Political Analysis

 ## In this folder you will find:
-Plots: A folder with the results of plotting data with various political metrics as filters
+**Plots**: A folder with the results of plotting data with various political metrics as filters

-CovidData: A folder with data used as political metrics for comparison
+**CovidData**: A folder with data used as political metrics for comparison

-updateFiles.sh: A shell file to pull the most recent data on Covid-19 confirmed cases and deaths
+**updateFiles.sh**: A shell file to pull the most recent data on Covid-19 confirmed cases and deaths

-#### Python Files:
+**Python Files**:
 - main: Coordinates all actions for analysis
 - assignDict: Manipulates data for the purposes of creating, modifying, and categorizing country-indexed dictionaries
 - detResponse: Performs a regression analysis on a given data set